 Sixty-four year old Michael Innes, who would hang in the writing game for nearly two more decades, published Death at the Chase, easily outlasting his fellow "Detection Don" Nicholas Blake, whose last novel, The Private Wound, appeared in 1968.
 (Blake would pass away in 1972.)
 Elizabeth Ferrars, who came along at the tail end of the Golden Age and was now sixty-three, published The Seven Sleepers, which is pretty interesting as I recollect and one of the few by her which takes place in her ancestral homeland of Scotland, always a great setting for mysteries.

 However, there were also other, younger authors, many of whom were at the top of their games.
 Writers like Patricia Moyes, who had been at it for just over a decade then, who published the excellent Who Saw Her Die?
 There was HRF Keating, who also debuted in 1959, with another of his Indian mysteries, Inspector Ghote Breaks an Egg.
-There was also American Emma Lathen, who had promisingly debuted in 1961, with Pick up Sticks.
+There were also Anglophile Americans Emma Lathen, who had promisingly debuted in 1961, with Pick up Sticks, and Amanda Cross, who had promisingly debuted in 1964, with Poetic Justice.
 Back in England there was Joyce Porter, who had memorably debuted in 1964, with Dover Strikes Again and Catherine Aird, who had followed Porter two years later in 1966, with A Late Phoenix.

 There was as well Ruth Rendell, who had debuted in 1964, with another of her reliable Inspector Wexford series mysteries, A Guilty Thing Surprised.
 And there was newcomer Peter Lovesey, who debuted with his Victorian mystery Wobble to Death, recently reissued in a commemorative edition, and Reginald Hill, who likewise debuted with A Clubbable Woman.
 (Both Lovesey and Hill were just lads in their thirties in those days!)
 Another newcomer of promise was Margaret Yorke, who debuted with Dead in the Morning, the first in her short-lived Patrick Grant detective series.